IBM-Blockchain-Archive/connectathon/README.md

   ```
 ### View the Marbles UI
   By executing the shell script you have kicked off the marbles application.
 It
   is running as a container on your local machine.
-To see your currently
+To see your currently-running
-  running containers:
+  containers:
   ```
   docker ps
   ```